 The team has significant experience in the audit of local authorities, and is supported by specialists, all of whom work with a variety of local government and public sector bodies.
 All members of the team are part of our wider local government network.
 Senior members of the audit team and their relevant contact details are provided on the back page of this report.
-The senior team involved in the external audit benefits from continuity with Michael Wilkie continuing as the engagement leader, and Christopher Windeatt taking up the role of engagement manager.
+The senior team involved in the external audit benefits from continuity with Michael Wilkie continuing as the engagement leader, and Christopher Windeatt continuing as engagement manager.

-Our work will be completed in four phases from December 2019 to September 2020.
-Our key deliverables are this audit strategy document, an interim report and an annual audit report.
+Our work will be completed in four phases from December 2020 to September 2021.
+Our key deliverables to the audit committee are this audit strategy document, an interim report and an annual audit report.